Isotropic Cellular Automata: the DDLab iso-rule paradigm: the IFH mutation/filter game

-The input-frequency histogram allows interactive (or targeted) rule mutations\cite[EDD:32.5.4]{EDD} while watching their effects on space-tine patterns, to make/restore single mutations on-the-fly with keyhits, without the need to pause, in a sort of mutation game.
+The IFH allows interactive (or targeted) rule mutations\cite[EDD:32.5.4]{EDD} while watching their effects on space-time patterns, to make/restore single mutations on-the-fly with keyhits, without the need to pause, in a sort of mutation/filter game\cite[EDD:16.10.8]{EDD}.
 Any number of mutations can be made in sequence, and restored in reverse order to finally return to the start rule.
 When applied to an iso-rule, mutations conserve isotropy, of course.

 The mutation algorithm can operate in conjunction with on-the-fly filtering described in section~\ref{filtering}.
 The keyhit to mutate will preferentially select an unfiltered iso-group bar at random and assign a random value different from the current output.
 For a binary rule the output is simply flipped.
 A red block is shown at the base of the bar --- beside the black filter block if this is also active.
 When the latest mutation is restored its red block is removed.